OPENHOUSE PRODUCTS LIMITED TERMS AND CONDITIONS

 Force Majeure Event: has the meaning given in clause 10.

 Goods: the goods (or any part of them) set out in the Order.

 Order: the Customer’s order for the Goods, as set out:

 - in the Customer’s purchase order form;

-- in the Customer’s written acceptance of the Supplier’s quotation;
+- in the Customer’s written acceptance of Openhouse’s quotation;

 - in the purchase order summary, if ordered through the Website; or